-Pursuant to the Fund's dividend reinvestment plan (the "Plan"), all common stockholders whose shares are registered in their own names will have all dividends and any capital gain distributions (referred to collectively in this section as "dividends") reinvested automatically in additional common shares by EquiServe, as agent for the common stockholders (the "Plan Agent"), except stockholders who elect to receive cash.
-An election to receive cash may be revoked or reinstated at a stockholder's option.
+Pursuant to the Fund's dividend reinvestment plan (the "Plan"), all common stockholders whose shares are registered in their own names will have all income dividends and any capital gain distributions (referred to collectively in this section as "dividends") reinvested automatically in additional common shares by EquiServe, as agent for the common stockholders (the "Plan Agent"), except any common stockholders who elect to receive cash.
+An election to receive cash may be revoked or reinstated at a common stockholder's option.
 In the case of record stockholders such as banks, brokers or other nominees (each a "nominee") that hold common shares for others who are the beneficial owners, the Plan Agent will administer the Plan on the basis of the number of common shares certified from time to time by each nominee as representing the total amount registered in such nominee's name and held for the account of beneficial owners who participate in the Plan.
 Common stockholders whose shares are held in the name of a nominee should contact the nominee for details about the Plan.
 Such stockholders may not be able to transfer their shares to another nominee and continue to participate in the Plan.
-All dividends to stockholders who elect not to participate in the Plan (or whose nominee elects not to participate on the stockholder's behalf), will be paid in cash by wire or check mailed to the record holder by EquiServe, as the Fund's dividend disbursement agent.
+All dividends to common stockholders who elect not to participate in the Plan (or whose nominee elects not to participate on the stockholder's behalf), will be paid in cash by wire or check mailed to the record holder by EquiServe, as the Fund's dividend disbursement agent.

-The number of common share stockholders (other than those, or their nominees, that elect not to participate in the Plan) will receive as a result of a Fund dividend will be determined as follows:
+The number of common shares that a common stockholder (other than a common stockholder, or nominee, that elects not to participate in the Plan) will receive as a result of a Fund dividend will be determined as follows: